corbergm/energyDeterminesMolecules-code/README.md

-readme for the code associated to the manuscript
+README for the code associated to the manuscript
 "How energy determines spatial localisation and copy number of molecules in neurons" by Cornelius Bergmann, Kanaan Mousaei, and Tatjana Tchumatchenko.